nehcneb/langchainlaw/README.md

 ## Command Line

-The `classify` command will classify a directory containing judgments in the json format output by the [nswcaselaw](https://github.com/Sydney-Informatics-Hub/nswcaselaw) library, caching the LLM responses and writing the results out to a spreadsheet.
+The `classify` command will classify a directory containing judgments in the json format output containing the key `file` (for example, judgments produced by the [nswcaselaw](https://github.com/Sydney-Informatics-Hub/nswcaselaw) library).
+This command will cache the LLM responses and write the results out to a spreadsheet.
 For [chat models](https://platform.openai.com/docs/models) such as GPT-4o, it is configured using a JSON file with the following format:

 ```